vlang/vinix/README.md

 ### OS-agnostic build prerequisites

-The following is an OS-agnostic list of packages needed to build vOS.
+The following is an OS-agnostic list of packages needed to build Vix.
 Skip to a paragraph for your host OS if there is any.

 `GNU make`, `GNU patch`, `GNU coreutils`, `git`, `meson`, `ninja`, `m4`, `texinfo`, `gcc/clang`, `python3`, `pip3`, `util-linux`, `wget`, `mtools`, and `qemu` to test it.

 ### Build prerequisites for macOS

-These are the step-by-step instructions to build vOS on macOS:
+These are the step-by-step instructions to build Vix on macOS:

 First of all, it is necessary to have `brew` installed:
 ```bash